Institutional and General Policies

 The College strongly encourages students who wish to engage in expressive activities in publicly accessible locations on campus to contact the Dean of Students Office at 617-228-2436 to schedule the desired location in advance to minimize possible conflicts.
 Priority for use of specific locations is given to students who register their activities with the College.
 Use of any non-publicly accessible locations on campus by any student must also be scheduled through the Dean of Students Office.

 When distributing literature on campus, it is strongly recommended that all such literature bear the name of the individual, club or organization distributing the materials.
 The distribution of literature for the purpose of solicitation or commercial activity is strictly prohibited.

-To ensure that individuals and groups who are not affiliated with the College understand the College’s policies and procedures concerning expressive activities on campus, all unaffiliated individuals or groups must first contact the Office of Conference Planning and Special Events at 617-228-2328 at least 48 hours before engaging in any expressive activities on College property.
+To ensure that individuals and groups who are not affiliated with the College understand the College’s policies and procedures concerning expressive activities on campus, all unaffiliated individuals or groups must first contact the Office of College Events & Cultural Planning at 617-228-2328 at least 48 hours before engaging in any expressive activities on College property.

 Student publications at BHCC are needed and have educational value for editors, staff and the student body at large.
 They should be used as a tool to establish and maintain open and responsible discussion and intellectual exploration on campus.
 In the tradition of liberty of the press, students should be free, individually and collectively, to express their views on issues concerning institutional policy and other matters of general interest to the student body.